-MITZVAH PROJECT
+MITZVAH Project

-We encourage students

-to begin their Mitzvah

-projects one year prior to

-becoming Bar/Bar Mitzvah

-with hope that that they

-will continue well beyond

-their B'nai Mitzvah,

-encouraging them to

-become lifelong

-compassionate

-citizens of the world.
+We encourage students to begin their Mitzvah projects after the final 6th grade workshop with hope that that they will continue well beyond their B'nai Mitzvah, encouraging them to become lifelong compassionate citizens of the world.
 When a child becomes a Bar/Bat Mitzvah, it signifies that s/he is accepting the responsibilities and Mitzvot (commandments) of a Jewish adult.
 Your child should start thinking about and planning their Mitzvah project at least one year in advance.